mckev/phpbb-golang/README.md

 # phpbb-golang
 A bulletin board inspired by phpBB.
 Written in Golang.
 It is using basic HTML, without JavaScript.

+While the user interface is intentionally minimalistic, it is powered by a modern tech stack under the hood:
+  - Golang: Fast, statically typed, and built for performance.
+  - JSON-based data model.
+  - Go Templates: Secure and efficient server-side rendering.
+  - BBCode Support: Simple markup for user-friendly content formatting.
+  - SQLite (default): Zero-config, file-based database for quick deployment setup.
+Easily upgradable to PostgreSQL for production-grade performance.
+  - Dockerized deployment (coming soon): Easy to deploy anywhere.

 # Screenshots
 ![Main page](examples/myforum/screenshots/main.png?raw=true "Main page")